On our known-terrible ability to know our terrible inabilities, or indeed much else, about ourselves and others.

 It’s really common to see claims that some meme is backed by “studies” or “science”.
 But when I look at the actual studies, it usually turns out that the data are opposed to the claim.

-Social psychology is a flamethrower a rhetorically eloquent complaint about political uses of thinking that this stuff is obvious.
+Social psychology is a flamethrower a rhetorically eloquent complaint about the political uses of too-easy theorising that we know waht’s going on.